-- you are not within self assessment – i.e. you do not have to submit an annual tax return;
+- you are not within Self Assessment – that is, you do not have to submit an annual tax return;

 - you are an employee and you have spent your own money on allowable employment expenses (which are not then reimbursed by your employer); and

 - your allowable employment expenses are less than £2,500 for the tax year.

 If the claim is for the current tax year, HM Revenue & Customs (HMRC) will usually make an adjustment to your tax code.
-If the claim is for a previous tax year, HMRC may make a repayment by cheque – they will either the send the cheque to you or you can ask them to send it to someone else (your nominee).
-Alternatively, you can ask for the repayment to be sent direct to your bank or building society or someone else.
+If the claim is for a previous tax year, HMRC may make a repayment by cheque – they will either send the cheque to you or you can ask them to send it to someone else (your nominee).
+Alternatively, you can ask for the repayment to be sent direct to your bank or building society.

-We use the annotated form plus example below to illustrate how you should complete form P87.
+We use the annotated form plus example below to illustrate how you should complete the onscreen form P87.
 Please do not use the details provided in the example when completing your own form.

 If you want to complete and submit the form online and have not got a Government Gateway account you can set one up as part of the claim process.
 This will also give you access to other Government and HMRC online services including your Personal Tax Account.
 You can find out more about your Personal Tax Account in our digital services guide.

-If you have chosen to complete form P87 online and post it to HMRC, check our guidance here first as to all information you need to hand before you start.
+If you chose to complete form P87 onscreen and post it to HMRC, check our guidance here first as to all information you need to hand before you start.
 Once you complete the form, you should save it and print it, before signing and sending to HMRC.
 You should retain a copy of the completed form for your own records.

-Please note that because the online P87 form on GOV.UK is responsive to your answers, it may look different and show different options when compared to our illustrative example.
+Please note that because the onscreen P87 form on GOV.UK is responsive to your answers, it may look different and show different options when compared to our illustrative example.

-John X, who was born 1 January 1968 (National Insurance number AB 12 34 56 A), was employed as an Area Manager by Superstore in 2014/15.
+John X, who was born 1 January 1968 (National Insurance number QQ 12 34 56 Q), was employed as an Area Manager by Superstore in 2018/19.
 John is a basic rate taxpayer.
 He lives at 1 ABC Road, with the post code AB1 2CD.